equinor/TimeSeriesAnalysis/docs/articles/processsimulator.md

 used internally to back-calculte disturbances as is described in the above section, and how the distrubance is calcualted will again be important as both single simulations and co-simulations are used by ClosedLoopUnitIdentifier to identify the process model including possibly time constants and time-delays.

 ### Computational loops other than PID-feedback loops

 The PlantSimulator can deal with computational loops other than PID-feedback loops.
 These are initalized to steady-state by co-simulating the loop for a number of iterations until the outputs hopefully settle on a steady value.

-### PlantSimulatorHelper

-The class PlantSimulatorHelper gives some convenience methods that make it easier to do common types of simulations:
--
-``SimulateSingle()`` is useful for quickly simulating any ``ISimulateableModel``.
-- methods that allow calling the PlantSimulator with data in ``UnitData`` datasets rather than the more general ``TimeSeriesDataSet``.
-- methods that return a PlantSimulator object with a standard feedback loop.